BigslimVdub/aeon-gui/README.md

   All needed dependencies can be installed with one line with :

-  `brew install gcc boost --c++11 openssl pkgconfig cmake zeromq libsodium libusb unbound libunwind-headers xz ldns pcsc-lite miniupnpc readline expat libgtest doxygen graphviz`
+  `brew install gcc boost --c++11 openssl pkgconfig cmake zeromq libsodium libusb unbound libunwind-headers xz ldns pcsc-lite miniupnpc readline expat doxygen graphviz`

   or if you want to re-install to make sure you have them all you can run: